Learn How to Paint Brick with this Step-by-Step Guide

 - Brick paint: Only buy paint designed for masonry, stucco, or bricks, as this contains latex, which is necessary for filling in the porous texture of the brick.

-- Brick primer: It’s also advised that you only buy a primer specifically for brick surfaces, as this also contains latex.
+- Brick primer: It’s also advised that you only buy a primer specifically for brick surfaces, as this also contains much-needed latex.

 - Painter’s tape: This allows you to tape off areas you don’t wish to paint, including window and door frames.